 The description of Location object is restricted to its association with Domains, but this is incomplete.

 According to GFD.147, also Services can have their own Location, and the model seems not to put any constraint on the associations between a Service's Location.ID and an AdminDomain's Location.ID.

+SB: That’s true.
+I would regard it as an unusual case for a Service to have an associated Location, but I will add some text to cover it.

 These two Location records could be different.